 Keep in mind that Ultimate Rewards cards may be a better tool for earning Hyatt points than the World of Hyatt Card itself for certain categories of spending.
 For example, the Chase Sapphire Reserve® earns 3X points on travel and dining, so you’d want to use that card for dining and non-Hyatt travel expenses.
 The Ink Business Cash℠ Credit Card card earns 5X points at office supply stores, so you’d be better off earning five Ultimate Rewards than one Hyatt point.

-Welcome offer: Earn Earn 125,000 Hilton Honors Bonus Points with the Hilton Honors American Express Surpass® Card after you use your new Card to make $2,000 in eligible purchases within the first 3 months of Card Membership.
-Terms Apply.
+Welcome offer: Earn 125,000 Bonus Points after you use your new Card to make $2,000 in eligible purchases within the first 3 months of Card Membership.

 Bonus categories: Earn 12X Hilton Honors Bonus Points for each dollar of eligible purchases charged on your Card directly with a hotel or resort within the Hilton Portfolio.
 Earn 6X Hilton Honors Bonus Points for each dollar of eligible purchases on your Card at U.S. restaurants, U.S. supermarkets, and U.S. gas stations.
 Earn 3X Hilton Honors Bonus Points for all other eligible purchases on your Card.